 Create or Edit an Existing Task Sequence

-This Guide will help you to create a Configuration Manager task sequence from scratch.
-Use the following steps to modify an existing task sequence.
+This Guide will help you create a Configuration Manager task sequence from scratch.
+Alternatively, use the following steps to modify an existing task sequence.

-• In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and then select the Task Sequences node.
+- In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and select the Task Sequences node.

-To add this step in the task sequence editor, select Add, select Drivers, and select Apply Driver Package.
+To add this step in the task sequence editor, select Add, Drivers, and Apply Driver Package.

 Important – Ensure that you place this step after Apply Operating System.

-• On the Properties tab for Apply Driver Package step, You can configure the following settings –
+- On the Properties tab for the Apply Driver Package step, You can configure the following settings –

-• Do unattended installation of unsigned drivers on version of Windows where this is allowed
+- Do unattended installation of unsigned drivers on the version of Windows where this is allowed

-I recommended you Create the proper folder structure and step inside your task sequence for better SCCM driver management.
+I recommended creating the proper folder structure and stepping inside your task sequence for better SCCM driver management.

 Specify the driver package that contains the needed device drivers.
 Select Browse to launch the Select a Package dialog box.
 Select an existing driver package to apply.
 The bottom of the dialog box displays the associated package properties.